 Has anyone else noticed the increasing number of restaurants and cafes that reveal calories either on their website or DIRECTLY on their menu?
 Despite having distanced myself from the calorie-counting and calorie-fixated mindset, I can easily place myself back in my mental state of four years ago and feel simultaneously stressed and relieved when I see the calories listed of menu items.
 To be honest, this is sometimes still an internal battle that I face.
-For those of you without an eating disorder history, calories listed seems harmless – if anything, it seems to be helpful!
-The difference is, there is often no guilt or self-shaming that is paired with the decision you make based on the calories it consists of.
+For those of you without an eating disorder history, calories listed seems harmless.
+You don’t feel guilt for days.
+You don’t face an internal battle of trying to choose the “right” food.
+This is where “normalized eating” differs from an eating disordered mindset.

 What about listening to my cravings?

 When we’re exposed to menus that list out their item’s calories, we automatically seem to focus less and less on cravings and taste preference, and more on the calories it contains.
 There have definitely been multiple experiences when I felt like having pizza, and then happened to “stumble” across the nutritional information on the restaurant’s website, which led me to choose something that was FAR from pizza as soon as we ordered at the restaurant.
 My cravings were not honored, and my ED won.
 Seeing calories can make us feel like we should feel like eating something because it is deemed “healthier,” and not necessarily because we actually want it.

 My brain is yelling at me!